GLOSSARY OF TERMS AND ACRONYMS

 Atypical Antipsychotics: Second-generation antipsychotics (SGAs) with fewer side effects than the first anti-psychotics.

-Extrapyramidal Symptoms (EPS): Involuntary physical movements which may appear as side effect of meds.
+Extrapyramidal Symptoms (EPS): Involuntary physical movements which may result from taking antipsychotic medication.

 Half-Life: The time it takes for half of a drug, once absorbed, to be eliminated from the body.

-Long-Acting Injectables: Psychopharmaceutic medication that is taken on an other-than-daily basis, eliminating the need to make a daily decision to take a medication.
+Long-Acting Injectables (LAI): Psychotropic medication that is taken by injection on an other-than-daily basis, eliminating the need to make a daily decision to take a medication.

 Maintenance Drug Therapy: Continuing use of therapeutic drug after it has reached maximum efficiency and is at level effective to prevent relapse.